Publications

 Lara Lesch presented results of the project’s online surveys (Modules 1 and 2).
 The results reveal that individuals in sports economics perceive a higher leadership fit for men academics than individuals in sport management and sport sociology.
 Interestingly, individuals who work or study in sport management perceive a significant lower total role fit for both women and men academics.

 Related to the career stage, undergraduate and graduate students were found to perceive a higher general role fit for both women and men academics than individuals in later career stages.
+Likewise, individuals in early career stages are more to perceive a higher role fit for men academics in the dimensions of leadership and research topics.

-significant lower total role fit for men academics as well as a lower role fit for men academics in the dimensions of leadership and research methods.
+Furthermore, the perception of role fit seems to be gendered: Women perceive a smaller difference between women and men academics’ total role fit, a significant lower total role fit for men academics as well as a lower role fit for men academics in the dimensions of leadership and research methods.
 Similarly, men perceive a higher role fit for men academics.

 In addition, having a man professor as role model leads to a higher perceived total role fit for men academics.
 Respondents with a woman role model indicate a significant lower total role fit difference between women and men academics, and a higher leadership role fit for women academics.